femtomc/Jaynes.jl/docs/src/concepts.md

 This is exactly what happens in the `GenerateContext` every time the dynamo sees a call of the `rand` form above instead of the normal execution.
 But this is exactly what we need to allow sampling of probabilistic programs where some of the address have user-provided constraints.
 And it all happens automatically, courtesy of compiler metaprogramming.

-The other contexts are implemented in the same way - and you'll also notice that this implementation is repeated in the set of _specialized call sites_ which the user can activate if they'd like to express part of a probabilistic program which confirms to a certain structure of randomness dependency.
+The other execution contexts are implemented in the same way - you'll also notice that this implementation is repeated in the set of _specialized call sites_ which the user can activate if they'd like to express part of a probabilistic program which confirms to a certain structure of randomness dependency.
 As long as the required interception occurs at the function call level, this compiler metaprogramming technique can be used.
 Very powerful!